grand-rick/C-plus-plus/week4/README.md

 ### Modes of inheritance
 In C++ inheritance, we can derive a child class from the base class in different access modes, which defines how the class members and functions can be accessed.

+1. __Public inheritance__ makes public members of the base class public in the derived class, and the protected members of the base class remain protected in the derived class.
+2. __Protected inheritance__ makes the public and protected members of the base class protected in the derived class.